hasithperera/RocksatX-WVU/Docs/RP.md

 - We should get the RP Wifi Dongle so we can access and install libraries onto the RP (RedPitaya), We can do this via ethernet by first installing to a laptop, but this would make it easier
 - It might be possible to run code off the processor on the board, but that would require looking into the hardware of the processor to ensure it would be capable of handling the data load
 - [x] Another consideration is using a SATA connection to store the data on an external SSD
-	- These SATA looking connectors may not be conventional.
+	- These SATA looking connectors are not conventional connectors.
 		- [Schematic](https://downloads.redpitaya.com/doc/Customer_Schematics_STEM122-16SDR_V1r1%28Series1%29.PDF) shows them as S1,S2 connectors
 		- these seems to be useful for internal clock sync and shown [here](https://redpitaya.readthedocs.io/en/latest/appsFeatures/applications/streaming/appXCStreaming.html)
 		- **Only viable option is USB drive write using the internal API**